homeworkc/lazycast/README.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
-**Modify the /etc/dhcpcd.conf file to include "wpa_supplicant" line in the wifi adapter to work with WPA_SUPPLICANT and exclude others using "nohook wpa_supplicant" **
+**Modify the /etc/dhcpcd.conf file to include "wpa_supplicant" line in the wifi adapter to work with WPA_SUPPLICANT and exclude others with line "nohook wpa_supplicant" **
 In /etc/dhcpcd.conf you can specified the ip address to other adapters

 Example to use a external dongle wlan1 to P2P wifi direct and wlan0 to HOSTAP: